Bringing Stability to Diffusion: Decomposing and Reducing Variance of Training Masked Diffusion Models: Experiments

 \subsection{Case Study}

-In Figure~\ref{fig:mmada_case}, standard training often produces blurry images or fails to render objects correctly.
-We hypothesize that this may be due to two reasons.
-First, training may not sufficiently expose the model to rare tokens that are critical for fine-grained details.
-Low-frequency tokens are less likely to be masked in standard training with a uniform $p(t)$.
-As a result, model does not receive enough training on details.
+In Figure~\ref{fig:mmada_case}, standard training often produces blurry images or misses fine details.
+We suspect two causes.
+First, rare detail-critical tokens are masked too infrequently under uniform $p(t)$, so the model under-trains on details.
 Consequently, features such as the ``crochet headband'' and ``toy sword'' in case (b) are missing or distorted.
 Second, cross-entropy on masked image tokens can show an averaging effect.
 When multiple outputs are possible, the model may learn to predict their mean; at inference with low temperature, argmax decoding turns this into unstable choices, leading to blur.
 This may explain case (d), where fire and smoke looks unrealistic.
 By contrast, P-POTS+MIRROR may address these problems.
-P-POTS shifts more training to difficult regions.
-MIRROR gives a more reliable estimate of loss gradients by averaging two negatively correlated samples, which could reduce the tendency to hedge.
-Together, they could improve the gradient signal-to-noise ratio, allowing the model to learn sharper contours and textures rather than blurred averages.
-In practice, this leads to clear gains: in case (a), the headband and sword have correct shape and color, and in case (c), the car is visible and flames appear realistic.
+P-POTS emphasizes harder regions, while MIRROR averages two negatively correlated samples and reduces the tendency to hedge.
+Together, they could improve the gradient signal-to-noise ratio, giving sharper textures and more faithful objects, \eg correct headband/sword in (a) and more realistic flames in (c).